 Tags automate communication to ensure loads stay on track

 sennder uses tags to route customer messages to appropriate team members as the requests arrive.
 For example, a shipping partner cancellation request gets tagged, and it moves to the inbox of a team that handles it immediately according to a service level agreement (SLA).
 They quickly arrange another shipping partner, so the customer’s load gets picked up as scheduled.

-sennder has different teams working with the carriers and shippers — but the teams work on the same loads.
-Front’s comments feature gives them complete visibility into load status, so they can immediately alert their partner team when something happens with a load.
+sennder has different teams working with carriers and shippers, but the teams work on the same loads.
+Front’s shared inbox and collaboration capabilities give them complete visibility into load status, and enable them to immediately alert their partner team when something happens with a load using comments.